Textual criticism: New Testament

 Early New Testament texts include more than 5,800 Greek manuscripts, 10,000 Latin manuscripts and 9,300 manuscripts in various other ancient languages (including Syriac, Slavic, Ethiopic and Armenian).
 The manuscripts contain approximately 300,000 textual variants, most of them involving changes of word order and other comparative trivialities.
 As according to Wescott and Hort:

 With regard to the great bulk of the words of the New Testament, as of most other ancient writings, there is no variation or other ground of doubt, and therefore no room for textual criticism...
 The proportion of words virtually accepted on all hands as raised above doubt is very great, not less, on a rough computation, than seven eighths of the whole.
 The remaining eighth therefore, formed in great part by changes of order and other comparative trivialities, constitutes the whole area of criticism.

 Since the 18th century, Protestant New Testament scholars have argued that textual variants by themselves have not affected doctrine.
 Evangelical theologian D. A. Carson has claimed: "nothing we believe to be doctrinally true, and nothing we are commanded to do, is in any way jeopardized by the variants.
 This is true for any textual tradition.
 The interpretation of individual passages may well be called in question; but never is a doctrine affected."

-Historically, attempts have been made to sort new New Testament manuscripts into one of three or four theorized text-types (also styled unhyphenated: text types), or into looser clusters.
+Historically, attempts have been made to sort New Testament manuscripts into one of three or four theorized text types, or into looser clusters.

 However, the sheer number of witnesses presents unique difficulties, chiefly in that it makes stemmatics in many cases impossible, because many copyists used two or more different manuscripts as sources.
 Consequently, New Testament textual critics have adopted eclecticism.
-As of 2017 the most common division today is as follows:
+As of 2017 the most common division is as follows: